-The comparison chart of the best payment gateway providers gives clear indications on which is the cheapest payment gateway and differentiates them on the basis of currencies and payment methods supported.
+The comparison chart of these payment gateway providers forms the basis of choosing a payment gateway and differentiates them on the basis of currencies and payment methods supported.

 With PayPal supporting almost the major countries and currencies of the world, it is still a gold digger in this industry along with Braintree coming up with Bitcoin, Android Pay and Apple Pay technologies.

 Not to forget – Data leaks, Chargebacks, ID Thefts, Technical Glitches are an obstacle for your store’s success.
 How robust and secure your payment gateway is should also affect your choice.

 This infographic aims to help you take an informed decision as we at Kays Harbor understand that a major strategic shift has fueled the payments industry leading to the overall transformation of payments processing and that is making ecommerce more competitive.